 When any small-sized asteroid enters the atmosphere on planet Venus, they are automatically attracted towards the surface of the planet.
 It’s because of the high pressure which is equivalent to the pressure beneath the sea on Earth.
 Venus has an atmospheric pressure which is almost 92 times than Earth as mentioned in the in the article “kid facts about Earth“.

 There are 1000+ volcanoes or volcanic centers which are longer than 20kms.
 They have been found on the surface of Venus and it’s almost impossible to view the surface from space as there are thick dense clouds of Sulphuric Acid that surround the planet.
 Venus also has extremely large-sized rift valleys.

 You may remember witnessing a shimmering spot in the evening sky and pointing it out to your friends in a beautiful relaxed evening.
-Chances are the tiny spot is Venus, and it appears few hours before Sunrise.
+Chances are the tiny spot is Venus, and it appears a few hours before sunrise.
 You can also see the planet a few hours after sunset and it’s not spotted in the middle of the night.

-With rough ideas about planet Venus, you may be interested to know the exact geographical structure and makeup of Venus.
+With rough ideas about Venus, you may be interested to know the exact geographical structure and makeup of Venus.
 The following section in kid facts about Venus planet will deal with the same.